Updated on May 12, 2022

 "Your best tool to ensure a healthy environment in your community is optimizing for quality.
 In this way, the Community Manager makes it very clear what the community is about, what the right things to post in there are," Noele says.
 "We set the tone."

 Many community builders make the mistake of thinking it's already obvious how members should behave in their community, she adds.
-"However, usually with any community space, the options to use it are pretty open-ended — most community builders should shoot to have about 3-5 core uses in mind for their community, while remaining flexible."
+"However, usually with any community space, the options to use it are pretty open-ended — most community builders should shoot to have about three to five core uses in mind for their community, while remaining flexible."

 Showing members how to behave is great, but explicitly telling them what is acceptable and what's not is important too.

-To start, try to hit things that are broadly applicable to all communities, and then fold in a few things that are unique to your community.
-For example, if you're managing a community of entrepreneurs, you'll need to have very specific guidelines when it comes to self-promotion.
+Start with things that are broadly applicable to all communities, and then fold in a few things that are unique to your community.
+For example, if you're managing a community of entrepreneurs, you'll need to have specific guidelines on what members can and cannot post when it comes to self-promotion.